-ADHD is a lifelong neurodevelopmental disorder in which the brain develops differently to a non-ADHD brain.
+ADHD is a lifelong neurodevelopmental disorder in which the brain develops differently to the brain of a person without ADHD.
 The way in which an ADHD brain develops means that the behaviours of somebody with ADHD are different to most people.
 The core symptoms of ADHD are separated into 'Inattentiveness' (Figure 1) and 'Hyperactivity/impulsivity' (Figure 2).